Absulit/points/docs/send_data_into_the_shaders.md

 variables.isCreated = 1;
 ```

-You can also add a default type instead of a custom struct in `structName`:
+You can also add a default type instead of a custom struct with the `type` parameter:

 ```js
 points.setStorage('myVar', 'f32');